Catacola/hue-sync/README.md

 ## Client
 - `python3 client/main.py`
-- Get your brideg ip from `https://discovery.meethue.com`
+- Get your bridge ip from `https://discovery.meethue.com`

 ## Admin
 - Send commands manually to the websocket-based "chatroom" running on AWS